 Yes, it has a reputation for party boats – but if that’s not your scene then travel up Seymour or Anstey Arm and get away from the crowds.

-2. Be prepared to relax.
+2. Be prepared to relax on a Shuswap Lake houseboating trip.

 A quick look at the list of boat names – No Bullship, 19th Hole, Ship of Dreams, Barefoot Elegance, Woody’s Crew…might give you a few clues of what’s expected.

 Absolutely nothing – if that’s what you want.
 Sit in a hot tub as you watch the world go by.
 Curl up on a lounge chair.
 Have a drink at the bar and admire the scenery.
 Stay in bed till noon.
 Play board games.
 Listen to music.
+A Shuswap Lake houseboating trip can be as relaxing or busy as you want it to be.

 The folks at Twin Anchors provide a comprehensive one hour orientation.
-They go through everything from how to operate the appliances in the kitchen (and the boats are fully decked out), to how to use the stereo, DVD player, play station etc in the living room, to the chemicals used in the toilets.
+They go through everything from how to operate the appliances in the kitchen (and the boats are fully decked out), to how to use the stereo, DVD player, play station etc. in the living room, to the chemicals used in the toilets.

 You’re given plenty of advice on maneuvering the boats, and you’ll learn what you need to know about batteries, bilge pumps, throttles, radios…you name it.

-4. Houseboats are loaded with amenities but…
+4. Houseboats on Shuswap Lake are loaded with amenities but…

 Our houseboat boasted a spacious living room and galley, air conditioning and a fireplace, a gas BBQ, waterslide, hot tub, stacked washer and dryer, home theater center, one bathroom and several staterooms – aka bedrooms.